Download data sets from Eurostat https://ec.europa.eu/eurostat

 if

-the variables are converted to factors in original Eurostat order.- keepFlags
+(the default) variables are converted to factors in the original Eurostat order.
+IfFALSE

 a logical whether the flags (e.g. "confidential", "provisional") should be kept in a separate column or if they can be removed.
 Default is